Lincoln College MCR

 The term ‘Middle Common Room’ refers collectively to both the members of Lincoln College’s postgraduate community, as well as the Common Room that we all share within the College.

 The physical Common Room itself is located in the Berrow Foundation Building, in the far corner of the Grove.
+We are fortunate to have one of the most modern spaces in an otherwise very old site.
 The MCR is available twenty-four hours a day, seven days a week for MCR members to meet up with friends, watch TV, play some games, do work or reading, or have a cup of tea.
 Within the MCR, you'll have access to:

 Meet the MCR Executive Committee